zzhangjii/learning-library/ospa-library/security/LAB2_CASB.md

 **Disclaimer:  This lab is designed ONLY for large learning groups and assumes the groups are sharing the Oracle Cloud environment to execute this lab.**

-## Mama Maggy's security monitoring business needs for SaaS
+## Mama Maggy's security monitoring business needs for SaaS and OCI

 Shannon Kim, Director/Manager of IT is seeking to improve the security monitoring capabilities across On-Premise and Cloud services.
 Security Operation Center is overwhelmed because of the number of alerts receive daily.
 They are barely able to respond on time and proactively identify a threat.